-Chances are you already have “smart” devices and appliances installed throughout your home without knowing it.
-If you can adjust your thermostat from a smartphone or flip your lights on and off while you’re on the other side of town – those are typical smart devices.
+You might already have “smart” devices and appliances installed throughout your home without even knowing it.
+If you can control your thermostat from a smartphone or turn your lights on and off while you’re on the other side of town – those are typical smart devices.

 Smart Leak Detectors